 - you get access to sources of start-up information and advice, and mentoring by interested experienced

-- SIB can provide up to $5,000 per business in the form of a non-interest bearing loan, which must be
+- SIB can provide up to $5,000 per business in the form of an interest bearing loan, which must be

 repaid based on terms negotiated with the Delivery Agent.